Tanzu-Solutions-Engineering/TAP-WORKSHOP-DEVELOPERS/workshop/content/exercises/02-App-Accelerator.md

 ![Accelerator Templates](images/acc-templates.png)

-Let's work with the Spring Sensors template.
-Press the choose button in the tile for Spring Sensors.
+Let's work with the Spring project template.
+Press the choose button in the tile for `partnertapdemo` accelerator.
 The UI will offer some optional parameters for customizing the project template, you can accept the defaults and hit **Next**.
 You'll then be prompted to review your choices, and you can press **Generate Accelerator**.

 Application Accelerator now creates your project template, and gives you the option of browsing or downloading the template.
 Let's browse it by clicking "Explore Zip File"